The Internet of Things and Security -

 Then why bother with security at all?

-On the other hand, the fact that almost all current devices that are suitable for communication via IP do so, brings a much higher complexity for IT managers.
-We have also taken this aspect into account in our IDC Workshop closer inspection.
+On the other hand, the fact that virtually all current devices that are suitable for communication via IP also do so means that IT managers are faced with much greater complexity.
+We also took a closer look at this aspect in our IDC workshop.

 And of course, you shouldn't kill new opportunities just by talking about potential disadvantages.
 Nevertheless, there are some security aspects that should at least not be completely ignored when planning revolutionary ideas.
 Especially since most of these devices collect data, which almost always has a personal reference, thinking about such auxiliary conditions is a must, at the latest by May 25, 2018 and thus the end of the transition period of the new DSGVO.